souvikhaldar/souvikhaldar/content/blockchain/Foundations of Blockchain.md

 3. Byzantine fault: A Byzantine faulty node is a node whose behavior can not be determined.
 It can do almost anything and we can make no assumptions.

 Now the goal can shift from all honest nodes to having some byzantine nodes and the network still works.
+The Dolov-Strong protocol satisfies the SMR problem of validity and agreement by confirming  that the sender is bzyntine (or not) by checking if all nodes agree on getting only one value of the received message's payload.
+If even one node agrees on getting more than one value then the received message is discarded.
+How is agreement achieved? the value is referenced by the message, the value is signed by the sender, t-1 nodes agree on the value at time t.
 ## References
 1. https://youtu.be/KNJGPI0fuFA